Fast Splitting Algorithms for Sparsity-Constrained and Noisy Group Testing: Algorithm for Finitely Divisible Items

 the preceding algorithm satisfies the following with probability at least $1-O(\beta_n)-e^{-\Omega(k)}$: \begin{itemize} \item The returned estimate $\widehat{\mathcal{S}}$ equals $\mathcal{S}$; \item The decoding time is\footnote{In certain scaling regimes, this decoding time may be lower than the number of tests.
 This is because the algorithm sequentially decides which tests outcomes to observe, and does not necessarily end up observing every outcome.} $O\big(\gamma k(n/k)^{1/\gamma'}\big)$. \end{itemize} \end{theorem} The proof of Theorem \ref{thm:gamma_main_theorem} is given in Appendix \ref{sec:gamma_algo_analysis}.
+It consists of bounding the probabilities of non-defective nodes being ``reached'' (i.e., considered possibly defective in Line 4 of Algorithm \ref{alg:gamma_nonadap_decoding}) based on their distance to the nearest defective node.
+More distant nodes have a smaller associated probability, and we can leverage this to bound the overall number of nodes visited (and hence the decoding time).
+A separate analysis is also performed for the final level to show that the final estimate is correct.

 In order to better understand this bound on $T$, we consider $k=\Theta\big(n^{\theta}\big)$ for some $\theta\in[0,1)$, and $\beta_n = \frac{1}{{\rm poly}(\log n)}$.
 These choices allow us to hide the dependence on $\beta_n$ in $\widetilde{O}(\cdot)$ notation and focus on the remaining terms.
 Substituting $k=\Theta\big(n^{\theta}\big)$ into \eqref{eq:gamma_main_thm_test}, we obtain